Nirnturt/NirnTurt.Design/README.md

-This is my Design Blog
+This is NirnTurt design blog.